encode/django-rest-framework/docs/api-guide/fields.md

 **Signature**: `ListField(child)`

 - `child` - A field instance that should be used for validating the objects in the list.
+If this argument is not provided then objects in the list will not be validated.

 For example, to validate a list of integers you might use something like the following: